MisterPup/go-to-live-kata/README.md

     vagrant up

-This will create the three virtual machines (vms).
+This will create the three virtual machines (it will take several minutes).
 Wait for the creation of the vms, then connect to the master

     vagrant ssh master